ErnestOrt/Trampoline/README.md

 The aim is to **help during the course of developing an application based on the paradigm of microservices with _spring boot nature_**.
 How?
 Easy, thanks to a **comfortable interface** you can **declare new microservices**, **starting instances** and **kill them**.

+Also you will be able to:
+* Configurable Actuator endpoint & VM arguments
-Also you will be able to monitor memory usage for each instance, capturomg their metrics every 30 seconds.
+* Monitor memory usage for each instance, capturing their metrics every 30 seconds.
+* Monitor intances traces any point in time

 ### Requirements